dream-sports-labs/rn-benchmarking/README.md

 ### Android:

-1. Before running benchmarking on old architecture we need to make sure it's enabled.
+1. Before running benchmarking on new architecture we need to make sure it's enabled.
 2. Open android/gradle.properties and make sure **newArchEnabled** is set to **true**.
 3. Run app using `yarn android`.
-4. The benchamrking numbers can be found under **ExternalDirectoryPath** of emulator storage.
+4. The benchmarking numbers can be found under **ExternalDirectoryPath** of emulator storage.
 5. The path will be **/storage/emulated/0/Android/data/com.benchamrking/files/newarch.json**

 ### iOS:

-1. Before running benchmarking on old architecture we need to make sure it's enabled.
+1. Before running benchmarking on new architecture we need to make sure it's enabled.
 2. Run the following command to enable old architecture.
    ```
    cd ios